Mobile App Development Lifecycle – Step-by-step Process

 5. User interface (UI) and user experience (UX) design

-With your application's framework sketched out and prototypes circulating, it's time to use the early feedback and get to work on the UI and UX design.
-There are many things to take into consideration here.
+With your application’s framework sketched out and prototypes circulating, it’s time to use the early feedback and get to work on the UI and UX design.
+The development team plays a crucial role here, ensuring the app's performance and user-centric design.
+There are many things to take into consideration.
 Above all, the interface should be effortless and intuitive for your target group – it needs to be coherent with the apps they are used to.

 Consistency is also essential – all views and user actions should “look and feel” the same.
 All views should follow the same style principles.
 If your central theme is white, then consider using the color in as many views as possible.
 Keep the user flow smooth and consistent.
 Make the navigation predictable and straightforward – the users should intuitively know where a button will take them.